Abdelmonem-Dev/ai-chatbot/README.md

 routes/web.php: Defines routes for the chatbot functionality.

 .env: Stores environment variables, including the AI API key.
+```
 Frontend (JavaScript)
-for the front-end I used a depository for Patrik Persson
+for the front end, I used a depository for Patrik Persson
-```

 Patrik Persson :<a href="https://github.com/patrik1970/ai-chatbot-html-css-javascript"> ai-chatbot-html-css-javascript </a>
 ```
-🛠️ Troubleshooting
-No response from the bot: Ensure the AI API key is correctly set in the .env file and the API is operational.

-File upload issues: Check server configurations for file size limits and permissions.

 🤝 Contributing
 Contributions are welcome!
 Please follow these steps: